Wraps call_llm so that transient failures are retried while

 - tries

 Integer.
-Number of retries before giving up.
+Total number of attempts (the first call plus retries) before giving up.
 Default is 5.

 - wait_seconds